 A $100 Donation Provides: Multiple jobs impacting more than 1,000 people living in poverty.
 Donate here.

 Says legendary television producer Shonda Rhimes, “I love supporting Beyond 12.
 This charity is so important to me as I believe we need to increase the number of first-generation college students who succeed in higher education.”

 A $100 Donation Provides: Funding for personalized coaching and tracking that helps under-represented students access college programs and succeed in higher education.
 Donate here.

 Musician Ben Harper volunteers with his son for LIFT in Los Angeles but there’s likely a chapter in your area.
 The charity helps empower families to break the cycle of poverty.
 “I was raised by a single mom so I am passionate about making sure all parents have the chance to realize their dreams for their families.”

 A $100 Donation Provides: Sponsorship for a LIFT volunteer advocate for an entire year.
 Donate here.

-In addition to building his own foundation, champion marathoner Meb Keflezighi is an ambassador for Team For Kids supporting youth fitness programs.
+In addition to building his own foundation, champion marathoner Meb Keflezighi is an ambassador for Team For Kids, a charity supporting youth fitness programs.
 Fitting for a guy whose Olympic talent was discovered in middle school phys-ed.